Tech-Tac/nebulon/README.md

 ### Features (as of now)

-- Native performance: no more resource-hungry Chromium instances or Javascript runtimes.
+- Near-native performance: no more resource-hungry Chromium instances or Javascript runtimes.

-And that's about it for now, but other features are planned and are being worked on:
+And that's about it for now, but there are other features planned and being worked on, like:

 - Background notification service: get notifications from all of your accounts without having to keep the app open and consuming memory.